• Home

 As you see, when viewed under a microscope, the bacteria resemble rods or columns– yep, that’s how this bacteria got its name.

-Any species of freshwater fish can come down with a columnaris infection.
+Any species of freshwater fish can come down with a columnaris fungal infection.

 Columnaris is very dangerous and will kill your fish if left untreated.

-If your fish’s symptoms match that of columnaris, then you need to start treatment right away.
+If your fish’s outward symptoms match that of columnaris, then you need to start antibiotic treatment right away.

 Columnaris is also very contagious between fish.
 If one comes down with it, then all the other fish in your tank are also at risk.